PeeK1e/ansible-openvpn/README.md

 ### Adding Clients
 If you have specified any clients in the `group_vars/all/global.yaml` they will be automatically created if you install for the first time.

-If you already have installed the system and just want to add clients, remove any clients from the list in the `group_vars/all/global.yaml`, add the new clients to the list and execute the playbook `type_create_client.yaml`
+If you already have installed the system and just want to add clients, modify the `group_vars/all/global.yaml`, add the new clients to the list and execute the playbook `type_create_client.yaml`

-#### TO-DO Skip already existing clients

 ### Removing Clients
 #### TO-DO